-1. Introduction 2
+1. Introduction .
+2

-2. Structure of the Consultation 4
+2. Structure of the Consultation .
+4

-3. Legislative and Licensing Background 6
+3. Legislative and Licensing Background .6

+Legislative background and regulatory duties in the Channel Islands .
+6

+UK Legislation relevant to spectrum licensing in the Channel Islands .
+6

-4. CICRA's objectives 8
+4. CICRA's objectives .8

-5. sp 800 MHz and 2.6 GHz Spectrum - Current allocations and subsequent developments in pectrum availability 9
+5. Current spectrum allocations and spectrum availability .9

-Existing licensed spectrum 9
+Existing licensed spectrum .9

-Changes in Spectrum Availability 9
+Changes in Spectrum Availability .9

 Previous Regulatory Activity in Jersey 11

 Previous Regulatory Activity in Guernsey 12

-Implication for the determination of any future recommendation for spectrum allocation 13
+Implications for the determination of any future recommendation for spectrum allocation 13

 6. Issues relevant to further spectrum awards in 800 MHz and 2.6 GHz bands 17

 Caps on awards 18

 Substitutability and complementarity of spectrum 19

+Charges on telecommunications activities using radio spectrum 20

-Fixed wireless and mobile broadband 20
+Fixed wireless and mobile broadband 21

-Environmental considerations 22
+Environmental considerations 23

-Structure of allocations 23
+Structure of allocations 24

-Tradeable licences 23
+Tradeable licences 24

-Interference with other services 24
+Interference with aviation radars 24

-Factors affecting timing of decision 25
+Interference with digital terrestrial television (DTT) broadcasting 25

-Competitive process 26
+Competitive process 27

-7. Process and Timing 27
+7. Process and Timing 28

-Αı nnex A - Letter from the States of Jersey and Guernsey 28
+Ar nnex A - Letter from the States of Jersey and States of Guernsey2 29

-Αı nnex B - Spectrum Allocation in the Channel Islands - April 2012 30
+Ar nnex B - Spectrum Allocation in the Channel Islands - July 2013 31

-Δι nnex C - ICRA letter to telecommunication operators .
-32
+Ar nnex C - JCRA letter to telecommunication operators 3 2

+Ar nnex D - Analysys Mason Report (redacted) 34